 Applications also provide wallpaper backgrounds to hide any clutter behind you.
 Some applications let you hide or turn off your video image during the video.
 This may be helpful if it would be a distraction to you.
 Keep things simple if you are concerned about the complications of adding wallpaper or navigating an unfamiliar application for your video chat, and make sure your background area for your interview is clean and neat.

-Be prepared and ready to go at least 15 minutes before the video or phone interview occurs—this gives you a sense of calm and of not being rushed.
-Dress professionally as you would for any face-to-face interview.
-Remember to smile, speak clearly, and make eye contact with the interviewer or interview team.
+Be prepared and ready to go at least 15 minutes before the video or phone interview occurs—this gives you a chance to go over your notes and set yourself up for success.

+Often video or phone interviews come before a face-to-face interview.
+Each company has its own procedures for filling job openings.
 At the end of the interview, you might want to ask what the next steps are in the interview process.
-Often video or phone interviews are preliminary to a face-to-face interview.
-Each company has its own procedures for filling job openings.
-As a job candidate, make sure you understand the process.
-End on a positive note by thanking the interviewer for their time.
-This leaves a positive impression.
+Then, end on a positive note by thanking the interviewer for their time.

 After an interview, follow-up is important.
 Within 48 hours, contact the interviewer via email and express your thanks again for the opportunity given to you.
 You should emphasize your interest in the job and how your particular skills align well with the job.
 If the company is narrowing down many candidates for the job, there may even be a second phone or video interview.